zapier/zapier-platform/packages/cli/README-source.md

 will tell Zapier to use `(userId, slug)` as the unique primary key to deduplicate items when running a polling trigger.

+**Limitation:** The `primary` option currently doesn't support nested fields that use double underscores in their keys.
+For example, if you set `primary: true` on a field like `user__id`, it will be ignored.

 ### Node X No Longer Supported

 If you're seeing errors like the following: